zhbjsh/homeassistant-ssh/README.md

 # SSH Integration for Home Assistant

 This custom integration allows you to control and monitor devices in Home Assistant by executing terminal commands via SSH.
-It uses the [paramiko](https://www.paramiko.org) library and works in a similar way as the official [Command Line](https://www.home-assistant.io/integrations/command_line/#usage-of-templating-in-command) integration.
+It uses the [paramiko](https://www.paramiko.org) library and works in a similar way as the official [Command Line](https://www.home-assistant.io/integrations/command_line) integration.

 ### Features

 - SSH authentication with username/password or key file.
 - Connect to multiple devices at the same time.
-- Generate sensor, binary sensor, text, select, number and switch entities.
+- Generate sensor, binary sensor, text, select, number, switch and update entities.
 - Default commands for Linux and Windows included and available without configuration.
 - Edit all commands and settings from the UI.
 - Get the value of multiple sensors from the output of a single command.